 In the clustering above you see an experiment with control (Co) and treated (tr1, tr2 and tr3) samples, taken at three different points in time (0 min, 30 min, 60 min), made in quadruplets (i.e. 4 replicates for each of the samples).
 The clustering rediscovers the experimental setup, i.e. gel images with similar samples share a cluster.
 A sample forming a separate cluster would indicate an outlier for which closer inspection is advisable.
 Made using Pearson correlation as the similarity measure between images.

-Clustering expression profiles: finding correlated proteins
+Clustering spot profiles: finding correlated proteins

-Clustering of expression profiles is done to identify proteins with similar behavior, implying that they are co-regulated or at least correlated.
+Clustering of spot profiles is done to identify proteins with similar behavior, implying that they are co-regulated or at least correlated.
 The global nature of the cluster display allows for a broad overview and the forming of hypotheses that can then be tested.

-Discovering patterns in expression profiles
+Discovering patterns in spot profiles

 The mean (or median) of a cluster can be regarded as a kind of "typical" spot profile.
 The clustering displays allow you to split the set of spot profiles into separate subsets: